 What about the partner destinations on the Ikon Pass?
 There are several other popular mountains on the Ikon Pass that are not part of Alterra, such as Jackson Hole, Alta, Snowbird and the Aspens, just to name a few.
 Some may follow similar protocols as Alterra, but not all of them do, so definitely do your research if you use you plan to use your Ikon Pass to ski at them.
 Some may require advance reservations or have date restrictions.
 Hop over to our post on the Ikon Pass to see the complete list of pass options, accessibility by pass and more.

-Aspen Snowmass has the tightest restrictions on visiting this season.
-Guests must get a COVID-19 test within 72 hours of arrival and must be symptom-free for 10 days prior to travel.
-Guests also must sign a Traveler Affdavit that states that they have tested negative for COVID-19 and that they will abide by the county's 5 Commitments of Containment.
-That means travelers will:
+Aspen Snowmass had the tightest restrictions on visiting last season.
+Guests had to get a COVID-19 test within 72 hours of arrival and had to be symptom-free for 10 days prior to travel.
+This year masks are required indoors, but restrictions could change as needed.

 Limited Capacity and Advance Lift Ticket Reservations